strapdata/docker-elassandra-builder/README.md

 docker run -v <path-to-elassandra-source>:/src strapdata/elassandra-builder mvn --version
 ```

-Additionally, because the project is be built as root user within the container, you may want to fix ownership of generated files.
+Additionally, you may want to fix ownership of generated files.
 For this purpose you have to set three variables in the environment:
 ```bash
 docker run -v <path-to-elassandra-source>:/src \
            -e FIX_OWNERSHIP=true \